gautam7-github/sql-practice-answers/readme.md

 Q9.
 Show the first_name, last_name, and height of the patient with the greatest height.

 Q10.
 Show all columns for patients who have one of the following patient_ids: 1,45,534,879,1000

+Q11.
+Show the total number of admissions

+Q12.
+Show all the columns from admissions where the patient was admitted and discharged on the same day.

+Q13.

+Q14.

+Q15.

+Q16.